QuillORM/.github/profile/README.md

 to keep the basic view of QuillORM in sight and make development as fast as possible.

 ## Concept
-You can view the current concept at [Concept.md](https://github.com/CheeseTastisch/QuillORM/blob/main/concept/Concept.md).
+A concept will be created.
+If the creation of the concept is started it will be noted here.